flowroute/flowroute-numbers-ruby/README.md

 # Numbers Ruby SDK

-**flowroute-numbers-ruby** is a Ruby API Wrapper that provides methods for interacting with [v1 (version 1)] (https://developer.flowroute.com/api/numbers/overview) of the Flowroute API.
+**flowroute-numbers-ruby** is a Ruby API Wrapper that provides methods for interacting with [v1](https://developer.flowroute.com/api/numbers/overview) of the Flowroute API.
 These methods can be used to accomplish the following:

 * Search for purchasable phone numbers
 * Purchase phone numbers